aivarsk/aivarsk.github.io/_posts/2026-07-04-tigerbeetle-without-olgp-database2.md

 There are two features that combine in a bit of a surprising way: [linked events](https://docs.tigerbeetle.com/coding/linked-events/) and [two-phase transfers](https://docs.tigerbeetle.com/coding/two-phase-transfers/).
 We can create several linked transfers for them to behave atomically: either all succeed, or all fail.
 And we can utilize two-phase transfers to implement card transaction-like authorization requests and financial advice.
 We successfully created some linked transfers in pending state.
 Now to post or void them, each transfer has to be posted or voided individually: the linked transfers no longer behave as linked, although they still have linked flags stored.
 You can have:
-* both posted and pending transfers in the same linked batch initially
+* Both posted and pending transfers in the same linked batch initially
-* some of the pending ones can be voided
+* Some of the pending ones can be voided
-* some of the pending ones can be posted
+* Some of the pending ones can be posted
-* some of the pending ones can stay pending
+* Some of the pending ones can stay pending

 It both helps in some cases (calendar limits) and requires extra work in others.